mykin-ai/expo-audio-stream/README.md

 ## License 📄

-The Expo Audio Stream module is licensed under the [MIT License](LICENSE).
+The Expo Play Audio Stream module is licensed under the [MIT License](LICENSE).